 Visibility is vital to demonstrating leadership skills, so make sure your hard work is noticed.
 ‘Report progress on how things are going and what achievements your team is making,’ adds Simon.

-3. Do the tough stuff
+3. Use your Leadership Skills to tackle the tough stuff

 New managers often look for quick and easy wins but if you really want to make your mark, be prepared to get your hands dirty.